Balai Pustaka: Dutch colonial-Balai Poestaka

-Balai Pustaka period
+Balai Pustaka period literature

 The early years of Balai Pustaka, from the publication of Azab and Sengsara in 1920 until 1933 when Poedjangga Baroe was first published, to be the first period in the development of modern Indonesian literature.
 It is called either the Balai Pustaka period (Angkatan Balai Pustaka) or the 20s period (Angkatan 20).
 Aside from that, researchers and critics of Indonesian literature conventionally consider the formation of Balai Pustaka and publishing of Azab dan Sengsara as the beginning of modern Indonesian novel.
 Aside from that, some critics such as H. B. Jassin consider the publication of Azab dan Sengsara to be the birth of modern Indonesian literature.

 Among the themes common to works published in the Balai Pustaka period are arranged marriage, conflict between the younger and older generations, and conflict between Western culture and traditional values.
 The diction is standardised, not dependent on the author.